 How to Prepare for a Massage in Singapore

-Mama Gie, Senior Massage Therapist from Mummy’s Massage, advises that you make the following preparations in order for you to have a pleasant and enjoyable experience during your postnatal massage session.
+Mama Gie, a Senior Massage Therapist from Mummy's Massage, advises that you make the following preparations in order for you to have a pleasant and enjoyable experience during your postnatal massage session.

 - Privacy.
 Choose an appropriate area in your home that ensures your privacy for the full duration of the massage session.
 You also might want to consider having someone around to attend to your baby or older kids while you relax and take your mind off everything.
 The last thing you want is for your kids to be screaming to be let in or worse, for someone to walk in on you during the massage session!

 - What you need.
 Postnatal massage is best done on the floor.
 During the massage your therapist will need to exert pressure and even sit on you at times.
 So a bed is definitely not a good idea.
 Place a thin and firm mattress on the floor, along with a large towel to be used as a sheet.
 Your postnatal massage therapist will take care of the rest.

 - Breastfeeding.
 Postnatal massage includes massaging your breasts and unclogging of milk ducts so it is highly advisable for you to either feed your baby or have your milk pumped out prior to the massage session.
 You also need to be away from your baby during the massage so having their tummy filled beforehand would work for the both of you.